-In December 2021, we made the determination to sell a portion of our secured credit card portfolio and reclassified these assets as loans held for sale.
+A portion of our secured credit card portfolio is classified as loans held for sale.
 These loans are included in the long-term portion of prepaid and other assets on our consolidated balance sheets.
-Upon reclassification, we reversed any previous allowance for credit loss on these portfolios and recorded an estimated valuation allowance to reflect the portfolio at its estimated fair value.
 Changes in valuation allowances are recorded as a component of other income and expenses on our consolidated statement of operations.
-As of September 30, 2022 and December 31, 2021, the fair value of the loans held for sale amounted to approximately \$4.1 million and \$5.1 million, respectively.
+As of March 31, 2023 and December 31, 2022, the fair value of the loans held for sale amounted to approximately \$4.6 million and \$5.3 million, respectively.